 The New School opened in 1982 and did well — growing to 20+ teachers and 200+ students.
 Many great jazz players did music seminars for the New School, including Larry Coryell, Gene Ramey, Dave Liebman, Bill Evans (sax), John Scofield, Lee Konitz, and Bobby Shew.

-In producing the se seminars, the New School partnered with other community organizations, including UT, ACC, and the Music Umbrella – enriching the Austin music experience for many students.
-Over time, Richard set out to acquire an MBA in order to purse business interests, so he and Paula decided to sell the school.
+In producing these seminars, the New School partnered with other community organizations, including UT, ACC, and the Music Umbrella – enriching the Austin music experience for many students.
+Over time, Richard set out to acquire an MBA from UT in order to pursue business interests, so he and Paula decided to sell the school.

-It continued on, but the late 80’s recession took its toll, and the new owners eventually closed the school.
-They have graciously allowed us to reacquire the rights to the school name, and have given us their blessing for re-launching the New School of Music as a non-profit.
+The school continued on, but the late 1980’s recession took its toll, and the new owners eventually closed it.
+They graciously allowed the Spencers to reacquire the rights to the school name, and gave their blessing to relaunch the New School of Music, Austin as a nonprofit to serve the community.